-Precludes additional credit for HIST 3904 (offered in winter terms of 2017 and 2014, and fall term of 2014).
+HIST 3713 [0.5 credit] Gender and Sexuality in Latin America An exploration of gender and sexualities in Latin America from the pre-conquest period to the end of the twentieth century.
+(Field d or e).
+Precludes additional credit for HIST 3705 and HIST 3707 (no longer offered).
 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
 Lectures three hours a week.